husseinkaraki/Liatrio-Exercise-Infrastructure-Terraform/README.md

 # Project Description

-The Terraform / Terragrunt infrastructure used by the Liatrio Exercise project.
+The Terraform / Terragrunt infrastructure used by the Liatrio Exercise project to deploy a cloud environment in AWS.

 ## Development